 - A recruitment agency.
 They are specially trained to identify and assess what you need in your team, and can help plug skills gaps when they are sourcing a promising tech graduate.

-From pre-sales support to helpdesk, if there's a technical role which requires quality customer-facing skills, Pareto Law can help.
-With Pareto Tech, an IT and Technical recruitment offering which places and trains high calibre candidates, you could turn your latest technology graduate into a sales pro.
+From pre-sales support to helpdesk, if there's a technical role which requires quality customer-facing skills, Pareto can help.
+With Pareto Tech, an IT and Technical recruitment offering which places and trains high caliber candidates, you could turn your latest technology graduate into a sales pro.